sumotoy/RA8875/README.md

   - Correct use of setCursor to mimic LiquidCrystal library
   - Compatibility with alternative SPI pinouts on Teensy 3.x, this will let you use it with Audio board!

-This beta version uses the new SPI Transaction library from Paul Stoffregen that it's included in Teensy 3 1.0.5 R20/2 IDE and <s>will be prolly</s> adapted for Arduino 1.5.8 as well <s>pretty soon</s>, but can automatically downgrade to normal SPI library if not supported or force disable inside RA8875.h file.
+This beta version uses the new SPI Transaction library from Paul Stoffregen that it's included in Teensy 3 1.0.5 R20/2 IDE and <s>will be prolly</s> adapted for Arduino 1.5.8 as well <s>pretty soon</s>, but can automatically downgrade to normal SPI library if not supported or force disable inside RA8875.h file.<br>
-The beta release will use a main section for all chip stuff and several other libs for the protocols (as my LiquidCrystalNew).
+The beta release will use a main section for all chip stuff and several other libs for the protocols (as my LiquidCrystalNew).<br>
-I should have a stable and workable version in a couple of days with many examples included...
+I should have a stable and workable version in a couple of days with many examples included...<br>
+The last beta introduces some SPI optimizations from Paul Stoffregen that let me able to optimize transfer of data/commands in many drawing functions.
+I've also introduced compatibility with Audio Shield.<br>

 #### About RA8875 chip
 This is amazing device, if you read the capabilities you will shocked but all come at a price...<br>
 It cannot act as framebuffer device so forget video and fast loading images even using it's 16 bit bus, it have almost every drawing functions internally hardware accellerated so it's perfectly suitable for drawing interfaces and text mixed to graphics fast and without using cpu resources.<br>
-Since all drawing commands are mostly macros, it has a MASSIVE amount of registers, prolly one of the biggest resource driven chip I ever see, really hudge datasheet, it takes a lot of time go deep inside it.
+Since all drawing commands are mostly macros, it has a MASSIVE amount of registers, prolly one of the biggest resource driven chip I ever see, really hudge datasheet, it takes a lot of time go deep inside it.<br>
 Do you think that driving with 8 or 16 bit interface will be much faster than Serial?
 I really don't think so!
 The problem is that chip needs time to perform a command!
 In brief, the scenario it's something like this:<br>
-You tell it to draw a rect by send rect macros command and colors, the chip starts it's job but you cannot send another command until has finished it's job so you have to check it's register or the WAIT pin before send another command.
+You tell it to draw a rect by send rect macros command and colors, the chip starts it's job but you cannot send another command until has finished it's job so you have to check it's register or the WAIT pin before send another command.<br>
 This almost for every command.
 Also drawing bitmap images it's a slow job, there's not a way to send chunks of data, at list I haven't find a working way, the only fast way to get a picture fast on screen is use internal DMA and a optional SPI Flash memory pre-programmed and controlled directly by the chip!<br>
 Since it's not a great advantage to use it with 8/16 parallel interface I choosed 4 Wire SPI because it's prolly the best choice for this chip, with datasheet on hand this chip have a limit of 6.6Mhz for write and 3.2Mhz for read so it's perfectly for SPI Transactions (thanks to Paul Stoffregen for this) that is supported officially in the last IDE for Teensy (1.0.6 release 1.20) and Arduino (1.5.8).<br>